DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/TaskScheduler.md

 TaskScheduler is a class in C# that manages how and when tasks are executed.
 It's part of the Task Parallel Library (TPL) and provides mechanisms to control task execution, including scheduling, prioritization, and synchronization of tasks.

 **Key Concepts:**
 1. **Default Scheduler**: Every application has a default TaskScheduler (ThreadPoolTaskScheduler) that schedules tasks to run on the thread pool.
 2. **Current Scheduler**: Tasks inherit their scheduler from the context they're created in.
 3. **Custom Schedulers**: You can create custom schedulers for specific needs (like UI thread execution).
+For example `SynchronizationContextTaskScheduler`.

  The default task scheduler provides work-stealing for load-balancing, thread injection/retirement for maximum throughput, and overall good performance.
 It should be sufficient for most scenarios.
 >[!Info]